ulrzs/Lab4/README.md

    This will be crucial later!
 THE FUNCTION WORKS WITH A COPY of the value, not the variable we pass!!!

 void change(int x) {

     x = 100;

 }

 int main() {

     int a = 5;

     change(a);

     printf("%d\n", a); // still 5

     return 0;
 }

 8. Passing by Reference (Using Pointers)
+9.
 The other type we will cover later!

-9. Scope of Variables
+10. Scope of Variables

     Variables declared inside a function are local (exist only during the function call recall the call stack we discussed in lecture).

-    Variables declared outside functions are global (accessible everywhere), and so should not be used!
+    Variables declared outside all the functions are global (accessible everywhere), and so should not be used!